 Related article Top 10 worldwide merchant navy cadetship program jobs provider

-Actually, the word “good company” when referring to maritime job is usually understood as a company with decent working conditions, well safety practices, values efforts of crews on each fleet ship, high salaries and wages paid on time.
+Actually, the word “good shipping company” when referring to maritime job is usually understood as a company with decent working conditions, well safety practices, values efforts of crews on each fleet ship, high salaries and wages paid on time.

 Well, not all seamen are qualify to board such company, infact in my own opinion,requirements of such companies are in such a standard in which only brave sailors can key to their jobs.